maevedoc/Homeless-Helper-Ireland/README.md

 # Together Ireland

-Homeless Helper Ireland is a web application designed to help connect individuals experiencing homelessness in Ireland with essential services such as shelters, food banks, and support centers.
+Together Ireland is a web application designed to help connect individuals experiencing homelessness in Ireland with essential services such as shelters, food banks, and support centers.
 The platform provides a live map and detailed list of available services, with the ability to submit requests for help.

 ## 🌐 Live Demo